 Furkan joined Watsi on May 16th, 2015.
 Six years ago, Furkan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Furkan's most recent donation traveled 3,100 miles to support Gift, a two-year-old boy from Tanzania, to fund life-changing clubfoot surgery.
+Furkan's most recent donation traveled 2,700 miles to support Edna, a single mother from Kenya, to fund surgery so she can walk again.

 Furkan has funded healthcare for 73 patients in 12 countries.